Project-based learning: Roles

-PBL often relies on learning groups, but not always.
+Project-based learning often relies on learning groups, but not always.
 Student groups may determine their projects, and in so doing, they engage student voice by encouraging students to take full responsibility for their learning.

 When students use technology as a tool to communicate with others, they take on an active role vs. a passive role of transmitting the information by a teacher, a book, or broadcast.
 The student is constantly making choices on how to obtain, display, or manipulate information.
 Technology makes it possible for students to think actively about the choices they make and execute.
 Every student has the opportunity to get involved, either individually or as a group.

-The instructor's role in Project-Based Learning is that of a facilitator.
+The instructor's role in project-based learning is that of a facilitator.
 They do not relinquish control of the classroom or student learning, but rather develop an atmosphere of shared responsibility.
 The instructor must structure the proposed question/issue so as to direct the student's learning toward content-based materials.
+Upfront planning is crucial, in that the instructor should plan out the structural elements and logistics of the project far in advance in order to reduce student confusion once they assume ownership of their projects.
 The instructor must regulate student success with intermittent, transitional goals to ensure student projects remain focused and students have a deep understanding of the concepts being investigated.
 The students are held accountable to these goals through ongoing feedback and assessments.
 The ongoing assessment and feedback are essential to ensure the student stays within the scope of the driving question and the core standards the project is trying to unpack.
 According to Andrew Miller of the Buck Institute of Education, "In order to be transparent to parents and students, you need to be able to track and monitor ongoing formative assessments that show work toward that standard."
 The instructor uses these assessments to guide the inquiry process and ensure the students have learned the required content.
 Once the project is finished, the instructor evaluates the finished product and the learning that it demonstrates.

 The student's role is to ask questions, build knowledge, and determine a real-world solution to the issue/question presented.
 Students must collaborate, expanding their active listening skills and requiring them to engage in intelligent, focused communication, therefore allowing them to think rationally about how to solve problems.
-PBL forces students to take ownership of their success.
+Project-based learning forces students to take ownership of their success.

+In the digital and remote learning era, traditional roles have adapted to incorporate virtual collaboration.
+Instructors now serve as digital facilitators, using online platforms to monitor progress and provide asynchronous feedback, while students must develop both project and digital management skills.
+This transformation has introduced new team dynamics, with students taking on specific digital responsibilities such as managing online repositories and coordinating virtual communication.